What is The Yamathon?

 Will our team be disqualified if we do not complete the Yamathon in 12 hours?

-What it is the schedule for the day itself?
+What is the schedule for the day itself?

 At 07:45, we will hold a short opening ceremony.

-08:00: Teams will be released in groups with a staggered start.
+08:00: General teams will be released in groups with a staggered start.
 Team leaders will be given an electronic chip which will give teams an official start time.

 Finishing point: Make your way back to the starting point at Tokyo Tokia Building.
 We will record the results and announce official times and rankings after the event.